lkodinsson/MARS/Fantasy/Spellcasting.md

 | [Telekinesis](#telekinesis) | 1 | 7 | Swift | Transmutation |
 | [Water Breathing](#water-breathing) | 2 | 10 | Standard | Enchantment, Transmutation |
 | [Water Jet](#water-jet) | 1 | 7 | Swift | Conjuration |

+## Alter Size

+**Specializations:** Enchantment
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Range:** 3m
+**Target:** One creature or object
+**Duration:** 5 minutes (concentration)
+**Resist:** Willpower

+Increase or decrease the size category of a creature or object.
+You may change size an additional size category by raising mana cost by 1 and difficult by 2 for each category after the first.
+Changing the size category of a creature also modifies its stats.
+It will receive +1 Strength per increase or -1 Strength per decrease, as well as -1 Dexterity per two increases (rounded up) or +1 Dexterity per two decreases (rounded up).

+For example: If your target was Medium sized and you increased it to Huge (three size increases) it would get +3 Strength and -2 Dexterity.
+This would cost 4 mana with a difficulty of 14.

 ## Arcane Missiles